-Complex single-page apps (SPAs) are frequently built with Node.js as it gives software professionals the chance to combine dynamic content with the delivery of static files.
+Complex single-page apps (SPAs) are frequently built with Node.js.
+The technology gives software professionals the chance to combine dynamic content with the delivery of static files.

 - Node.js microservices architecture

-This technology allows software developers to create a service-oriented Node.js architecture.
-With this technology, they can build performant applications constructed with a combination of unique APIs.
+This technology allows software developers to create a service-oriented Node js architecture.
+With Node js, they can build performant applications that involve a combination of unique APIs (Application Programming Interface).

 - IoT apps

-One of the advantages of Node JS is that it does not require a lot of memory and resources on server-side.
+One of the Node js advantages is that it does not require a lot of memory and resources on the server-side.
 Thus, software experts use it for IoT development to enable concurrence connections across multiple devices.

 Node.js in Practice: Some Famous Examples

 Many world-known websites run on Node.js.
-Let’s check some of these:
+Their examples can help you understand when to use Node js.
+Let’s check some of them below:

 Netflix is a recognized American streaming service.
 Netflix’s website offers its users access to a big library of films and television series.
 A great part of the context is produced by Netflix itself.
-The company used Node.js for building a user interface (UI).
-The Netflix team analyzed the Node.js advantages and disadvantages and found out that it allows for modularity and speed.
+The company uses Node.js for building a user interface (UI).
+The Netflix team analyzed the advantages of using Node js and found out that it allows for modularity and speed.
 With Node.js implementation, the Netflix website has become nearly two times faster.

 LinkedIn is a world-known social network for business communication and professional connections.
 With its help, people build better careers and find new job opportunities.
 In 2011, LinkedIn decided to move from Ruby on Rails to Node.js with the aim of website optimization.
 The initial decision was to partially optimize a mobile version of the website.
-Now, however, the mobile LinkedIn app runs entirely on Node.js.
+But now, the mobile LinkedIn app runs entirely on Node.js.

-PayPal is one of the most secure platforms that enable users to make electronic transactions.
-PayPal financial technology operates in the majority of countries and is treated as an alternative to traditional paper methods.
+PayPal is one of the most secure platforms enabling users to make electronic transactions.
+PayPal financial technology operates in the majority of countries.
+It’s often treated as an alternative to traditional paper-based methods.
 PayPal also uses Node.js for user-side content.
-Indeed, Node.js allows developers to build both client-side and server-side with a single programming language.
+That’s because Node.js allows developers to build both client-side and server-side with a single programming language.
 It simplifies the development process and saves money.

-As you probably know, NASA is a US-based department that explores space and conducts research on space-related questions.
-The company uses Node JS microservices — the approach to software development in which the software is presented as a group of services.
+As you might know, NASA is a US-based department that explores space and conducts research on space-related questions.
+The company also uses Node js microservices.
+This is an approach to software development in which the software is presented as a group of services.
 It allows for higher flexibility.
-With Node, Nasa easily moved to the cloud-based solution.
+With Node, Nasa also easily moved to the cloud-based solution.

 This is only a small part of the list.
 A lot of other business giants recognize the power of Node.js and use it for enterprise purposes.